GMMan/openreset/README.md

    - Pico pin 26 to card detect.
 Note, if your breakout board does not have a card detect pin, you can connect a toggle switch or button to pin 26, and connect the other side to ground.
-3. Connect the red LED to Pico pin 6 (note the anode should be connect to the Pico), and connect resistor to the LED (cathode side).
-Connect the other end of the resistor to ground.
+3. Connect the red LED such that the anode end has the Pico's pin 6 upstream.
+   Connect a resistor before or after the LED, and connect the loose end of the LED or resistor to ground.

 Carrier board
 -------------